First published October 11, 2020 | Updated May 2, 2021

 It’s more aesthetically pleasing than a spreadsheet.
 If you choose to create a writing dashboard in Notion, you’ll have everything else you need right at your fingertips.
 No more tab switching, no more waiting for other apps to open.

 If your writing software already tracks your daily word counts, that’s great!
-But if you’re working on multiple projects, or if your software doesn’t track word counts (*cough* Scrivener for Windows), Notion is an excellent option.
+But if you’re working on multiple projects, or if your software doesn’t track word counts, Notion is an excellent option.

 This use case is something fellow writer Joshua commented on in my Scrivener post.
 He mentioned that he’d recently started using Notion, like me.
 He prefers Notion’s easy-to-use navigation to Google Drive.
 As great as Drive is, everything gets stored in a separate file, and the search isn’t very intuitive.